touhidurabir/apiExample/README.md

 # OJS/OMP/OPS API example at plugin level

-Sample test plugin for OJS/OMP/OPS to demonostrate the implementation of add a new API endpoints or override existing API endpoints from a plugin for an entity.
+Sample test plugin for OJS/OMP/OPS to demonostrate the implementation of adding a new API endpoints through a plugin for an entity.

-This sample test plugin aims to provide developer an example guide on how to add/modify API endpoints from a plugin

-This will be only available and possile if the issue [pkp/pkp-lib#9434](https://github.com/pkp/pkp-lib/issues/9434) get merged into the core.

 ## Installation